Running Python with the GIL Disabled

 during installation.

-You can verify your build of CPython itself has the GIL disabled with the following incantation:
+You can verify if your build of CPython itself has the GIL disabled with the following incantation:

 python -VV